wendyhwl/wendyhwl/README.md

 💻  I love coding and learning new technology

-💟  Passionate about machine learning, digital marketing, cooking and cryptocurrency
+💟  Passionate about digital marketing, cooking and cryptocurrency

 ### Reach Me